-If the UK leaves the EU with no deal, visitors from the European Economic Area (EEA) or Switzerland who visit the UK will not be covered for healthcare in the same way they are now if there is a no-deal Brexit.
+Visitors from the EU, Norway, Iceland, Liechtenstein or Switzerland who visit the UK will not be covered for healthcare in the same way they are now if there is a no-deal Brexit.

-There will be no change to rules relating to visitors or migrants from outside the EU.
+There will be no change to rules relating to visitors or migrants from outside these countries.

-Services that we do not currently charge for will remain exempt from charges.
+Services that are not currently charged for will remain exempt from charges.
 This includes accident and emergency services and GP services.

-The changes outlined will only happen if the UK leaves the EU with no deal and will only apply in England.
-For more detailed information see the summary at the end of this guidance.
+The changes outlined will only happen in a no-deal Brexit and will only apply in England.
+For more detailed information see the detailed summary of the changes at the end of this guidance.

 Their families will also be eligible for free NHS care, even if they arrive after the UK leaves the EU.